-For years Yarrow (also known as Achillea millefolium) has been used for agricultural and medicinal purposes, but they’ve been used in floral design too.
-Yarrow features multiple blooms per stem that cluster together to create the look of one larger flower head.
+For years yarrow (also known as Achillea millefolium) has been used for agricultural and medicinal purposes, but they’ve been used in floral design too.
+Yarrow features multiple blooms per stem that cluster together to create the look of one large flower head.
 It has a fresh, herby-scent and provides the perfect pop of color.
-With proper care, Yarrow can last up to five days and they’re also heat-tolerant flowers, so you don’t have to worry about them wilting.
+With proper care, yarrow can last up to five days and they’re also heat-tolerant flowers, so you don’t have to worry about them wilting.

 If you’re getting married in the summer or early fall then you’re in luck!
 Yarrow has a seasonal availability of May through September.
 Yarrow is typically used in woodland or wildflowers themes, but it makes an amazing filler in any arrangement no matter the theme.